 From Istanbul’s tourist shops, these works have ventured far afield.
 They have have found their way into conference posters, education websites, and museum and library collections.
 The problem goes beyond gullible tourists and the occasional academic being duped: many of those who study and publicly present the history of Islamic science have committed themselves to a similar sort of fakery.
 There now exist entire museums filled with reimagined objects, fashioned in the past 20 years but intended to represent the venerable scientific traditions of the Islamic world.

 The irony is that these fake miniatures and objects are the product of a well-intentioned desire: a desire to integrate Muslims into a global political community through the universal narrative of science.
 That wish seems all the more pressing in the face of a rising tide of Islamophobia.
+To be clear, Muslims always conducted science, despite the claims of Islamophobes to the contrary, but often it wasn’t visually expressed in a way that we find easy to recognise today.
 But what happens when we start fabricating objects for the tales we want to tell?
 Why do we reject the real material remnants of the Islamic past for their confected counterparts?
 What exactly is the picture of science in Islam that are we hoping to find?
 These fakes reveal more than just a preference for fiction over truth.
 Instead, they point to a larger problem about the expectations that scholars and the public alike saddle upon the Islamic past and its scientific legacy.

 There aren’t many books left in the old booksellers’ market in Istanbul today – but there are quite a few fake miniatures, sold to the tourists flocking to the Grand Bazaar next door.
 Some of these miniatures show images of ships or monsters, while others prompt a juvenile giggle with their display of sexual acts.
 Often, they’re accompanied by some gibberish Arabic written in a shaky hand.
 Many, perhaps the majority, are depictions of science in the Middle East: a pharmacist selling drugs to turbaned men, a doctor castrating a hermaphrodite, a group of scholars gazing through a telescope or gathering around a map.